pouriyajamshidi/tcping/README.md

   --influxdb-org home --influxdb-bucket tcping --source-label paris
 ```

-The API token is only read from the `INFLUXDB_TOKEN` environment variable, so
+The API token can be given with `--influxdb-token`, or in the `INFLUXDB_TOKEN`
-it never ends up in your shell history.
+environment variable, which keeps it out of your shell history.
+The flag wins
+if both are set.

 > [!NOTE]
 > Check the **available flags** [here](#flags) for a more advanced usage.